 Ray and I are thrilled to have settled into our new apartment.
 We’re still in the unpacking process (and decorating!), but it’s amazing to finally have a place to call our own.
 Yet, with this excitement comes a small sense of dread…we are out on our own.

 Now, don’t get me wrong here.
 I’m thrilled to be living and going to school with my future husband (2 years to go until wedding bells chime!).
 But we are both young, fresh out of college, and are new to this whole “real world” thing.
-Bills, renters insurance, more bills, car repairs, more bills and TONS of student loans…whoa.
+Bills, more bills, loans, more bills and TONS of student loans…whoa.
+It is also easy to apply for new car loan.
 That’s a lot to deal with, especially with limited income, not to mention the desire for an occasional fun night out to the movies or to a restaurant.

-1. Be honest and keep the lines of communication open.
+1. Be honest and keep the lines of communication open for using a loan to buy a car.
 Communication is key to any relationship’s success, especially financial success.
 Be honest about purchases–don’t keep things hidden from another, because you don’t want to be in a bind later.

 2. Make sure someone is keeping tabs on the bills.
 You can certainly share financial responsibilities in your relationship, but I have found that it’s easier for one person to keep track of finances.
 In my case, that responsibility falls on me (I volunteered!).
 That way, we’re not worrying who paid what bill every month.